 - Learn to let go: Practice forgiveness and learn to let go of the past.
 You both will make mistakes during the relationship, but make sure to work through your underlying issues.
 This will help avoid resentment and misunderstanding.

-- Don’t argue to win: During disagreements with your partner, do not make it a point to win against your partner.
+- Don’t argue to win: Respectful arguments are crucial in maintaining a healthy relationship with your partner.
+During disagreements with your partner, do not make it a point to win against your partner.
 Do not lose respect for each other in such arguments.
 If your partner feels that they have lost, it can only lead to more resentment and anger.

 - Respect boundaries: Manage each other’s expectations, and set rules and boundaries related to exclusivity and commitment.
 Being upfront, therefore, can help avoid a fallout.

 - Be a good listener: Respect your partner’s opinions and advice.
-Listen to them patiently, with empathy, without bias, and with an open mind.
+Patience is a key element in listening to your partner’s point of view.
+It’s important to listen to them patiently, with empathy, without bias, and with an open mind.
 Give them your full attention so they know their words are valued.

 - Maintain physical intimacy: Discussing sexual needs or intimacy issues can be a challenging topic for many.
 If you both are struggling with intimacy, then put in the effort and discuss your needs.
 It is important to connect on a deeper level for a long-lasting relationship.